 What is Eating my Plants Leaves?

-Insects, slugs, snails, and rodents all eat the leaves of plants.
+Insects, slugs, snails, and rodents eat your plant leaves.
 Some of these pests are more active during the day, while others attack plants at night.
-If you can successfully identify the pest that’s targeting your plants, you’ll be able to do more to keep your plants safe.
+If you can successfully identify the pest targeting your plants, you can do more to keep your plants safe.

 Woodchucks usually feed on plants during the afternoon.